slcorp/RTView-R-Analytics/README.md

 # RTView - R Analytics

 Learn how R can be used to interactively explore relationships in data from your RTView repositories, and provide views that complement those available in RTView Enterprise Monitor.
-This will be a gentle introduction to R, with no prior experience assumed.

 ## System Requirements